redorav/public_source_engines/README.md

 NB: When I say game engine I am referring to a conglomerate of technologies that generally has an editor, a scene description, input/output, etc. If the scope is more limited we would be talking about a rendering or a physics engine.

-NB2: Notice I say public source, and not open or free source or anything that suggests that you can freely make use of the code.
+NB2: Notice I say public source, and not open or free or anything that suggests that you can arbitrarily make use of the code.
 Every entry in the list has its own licensing terms, commercial options and/or conditions that you need to abide by.

 ## Team Engines
 Engines that are being developed by teams of individuals, generally are well established and have commercial products behind them.